Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Model Evaluation

-As shown in~\autoref{tab:acc}, our model produces behavior that is similar to that of humans with respect to several important typing metrics.
+\paragraph{Accuracy on human-like behaviors} As shown in~\autoref{tab:acc}, our model produces behavior that is similar to that of humans with respect to several important typing metrics.
 In particular, with respect to suggestion usage, the model replicates behavioral differences when comparing typing with two thumbs to typing with one finger.
 Both human participants and the model use word suggestions modestly in Two-thumb typing, resulting in limited gaze toward the suggestion list.
 In contrast, One-finger typing involves heavier reliance on suggestions and more frequent gazes toward the list, which also slows typing.
 Across all metrics, the agent remains within one standard deviation of human performance, capturing not only suggestion use but also the spatial distribution of gaze and error correction behavior.
 This consistency highlights the model’s ability to reproduce human decision-making and visual attention strategies in typing tasks on an aggregate level.
-In Section~\ref{sec:qualitative}, we further analyze the similarity to human behavior on a behavioral level.
+In addition, we use the average (\textbf{Avg}) behavior across all users and conditions in the WS-Gaze dataset~\cite{2025suggestion} as a baseline for further evaluations.